CW network sets first summer schedule of original shows

 By Lisa de MoraesBy Lisa de MoraesJune 6, 2012

 Paul Fisher in CW’s “Remodeled.”
+(SCOTT HUMBERT/THE CW)

 Remember “Remodeled,” the CW reality series about modeling agencies, starring weirdsmobile Paul Fisher, which the network yanked after just a few episodes?
 It’s coming back on July 9 for a do-over, taking it from the top, as though nothing ever happened.

 Canadian-produced “The L.A.
 Complex” is back for a second season, despite first-season ratings, starting July 17.